 - 1. RECOGNIZES that physician impairment is a serious problem requiring early intervention and prevention; (1986) - 2.
 SUPPORTS efforts by medical schools and residency training programs to develop confidential counseling services outside of the training program; (1986) - 3.
-URGES the establishment of confidential "Aid to Impaired Medical Students" programs in medical schools according to AAMC chemical impairment guidelines, and believes that students have a critical role in their development and subsequent functioning; (1986) (1990) - 4.
+URGES the establishment of appropriate programs in medical schools according to AAMC's development of chemical impairment policies guidelines, and BELIEVES that students have a critical role in their development and subsequent functioning; (2017) - 4.
 CONDEMNS elements of the medical education system which contribute to and foster impairment, and URGES medical schools and training programs to decrease in-hospital time demands on physicians-in-training, decrease the amount of time spent in activities of little to no educational value, and increase scheduling flexibility; (1986) - 5.
 SUPPORTS efforts undertaken by medical students, residents, medical schools and residency training programs that underscore the importance of physician well-being and develop wellness programs aimed at prevention of impairment and health promotion; (1986) - 6.
 CONDEMNS discrimination by medical schools and residency programs of students or residents who are recovering from impairment, and URGES effective advocacy for their reassimilation into the training process.
-(1986)
+(1986) - 7.
+SUPPORTS the definition of physician impairment to be a physical, mental, or substance-related disorder that interferes with a physician's ability to undertake professional activities competently and safely (2019) - EMPHASIZES that physical, mental, and substance-use disorders alone should not be considered physician impairment, and that impairment only occurs when the physician's ability to fulfill professional duties safely and competently is compromised; - b.
+RECOGNIZES medical student and physician depression, suicide, and burnout to be a public health crisis; - SUPPORTS a definition of burnout as a reaction to ongoing emotional and interpersonal stress at work, defined by exhaustion, cynicism or depersonalization, and reduced sense of personal accomplishment; - EMPHASIZES the use of the term burnout should not place blame on the personal qualities of individual medical students or physicians, but on the system in which they work; - OPPOSES resiliency and wellness programs that shift responsibility for burnout onto individual students, physicians, and other health care workers instead of the system in which they work; - SUPPORTS the implementation of a Chief Wellness Officer in healthcare organizations and institutions to find and implement evidence-based solutions to prevent healthcare professional depression and suicide; - c.
+ENCOURAGES medical student and physician mental health programs to focus on the prevention of physician depression and suicide; (2019) - d.
+SUPPORTS efforts undertaken by medical students, residents, medical schools and residency training programs to break down mental health stigma, increase open conversation regarding mental health, decrease the fear of professional consequences, recognize warning signs, and learn how to approach colleagues who may be at risk; (2019)